Chinese Communist Party: Chinese Civil War and Second Sino-Japanese War

-Proclamation of the PRC and the 1950s
+Proclamation of the PRC and the Mao era

 Chinese communists celebrate Joseph Stalin's birthday, 1949.

 Mao proclaimed the founding of the People's Republic of China (PRC) before a massive crowd at Tiananmen Square on 1 October 1949.
 The CCP headed the Central People's Government.
 From this time through the 1980s, top leaders of the CCP (such as Mao Zedong, Lin Biao, Zhou Enlai and Deng Xiaoping) were largely the same military leaders prior to the PRC's founding.
 As a result, informal personal ties between political and military leaders dominated civil-military relations.

 Stalin proposed a one-party constitution when Liu Shaoqi visited the Soviet Union in 1952.
 The constitution of the PRC in 1954 subsequently abolished the previous coalition government and established the CCP's one-party system.
 In 1957, the CCP launched the Anti-Rightist Campaign against political dissidents and prominent figures from minor parties, which resulted in the political persecution of at least 550,000 people.
 The campaign significantly damaged the limited pluralistic nature in the socialist republic and solidified the country's status as a one-party state.

 The Anti-Rightist Campaign led to the catastrophic results of the Second Five Year Plan from 1958 to 1962, known as the Great Leap Forward.
 In an effort to transform the country from an agrarian economy into an industrialized one, the CCP collectivized farmland, formed people's communes, and diverted labour to factories.
 General mismanagement and exaggerations of harvests by CCP officials led to the Great Chinese Famine, which resulted in an estimated 15 to 45 million deaths, making it the largest famine in recorded history.
+Defense Minister Peng Dehuai, who criticized Mao for his role in causing the disaster, was purged for this in 1959.